qlibs/mph/README.md

 ```

 > mph::map is std::array of std::pairs and might be rewritten as such.
+> Note: The array has to use mph::fixed_string and be marked constexpr.

 ```cpp
 enum class color { red, green, blue };